• Call to Order: 0800 098 8877

 Tomatoes

-Tomatoes are the number one vegetable grown in greenhouses.
+Tomatoes are the number one vegetable grown in aluminium greenhouses.
 The growing season for tomatoes is generally long and starting the seeds in the greenhouse gives them a head start they will benefit from greatly.
 Tomato seeds should be started in the greenhouse 4-6 weeks before they can be transplanted outside.
 They need night temperatures to be consistently over 55F.
 Monitor the temperature inside your greenhouse to make sure it is warm enough for the tomato plants.
 They need lots of light which means the greenhouse needs to be in a place with full sun or there needs to be supplemental lighting.

 Peppers